 Many of us have had a migraine or a headache that was just so painful that it seemed to affect our eyesight.
-Though we may have just brushed it off as these vision symptoms “being in our head”, the truth is migraines and headaches have a significant impact on our eyesight.
+Though we may have just brushed it off as these vision symptoms “being in our head”, the truth is migraines and headaches significantly impact our eyesight.

 Headaches and migraines (especially ocular migraines) can cause temporary blindness among other symptoms.
 What causes this to happen during or after migraines and headaches is not known for sure, but experts have their theories.

 Before we get into how migraines and headaches can affect our vision, we need first to distinguish the differences between the two.

-Tension headaches are the most common type of headaches.
+Tension headaches are the most common type of headache.
 They are the headaches you get when your boss tells you that report they said was due on Friday is actually due on Wednesday; or when midterms approach and you haven’t begun studying yet; or when the kids wake up screaming at five in the morning.

 You know what I’m talking about.
 These types of headaches can happen frequently depending on your stress levels and current health.
 Often, they manifest themselves as eyesight headaches.

 Tension headaches can be caused by stress, a cold or flu, caffeine, alcohol, fatigue, and wearing the wrong prescription glasses or contact lenses.
 They’re often not very severe.
 Will they annoy you and slow you down?
 Maybe, but they won’t debilitate you like a migraine will… but we’ll get to that in a moment.

-Symptoms of a tension headache include pressure around the forehead (making it feel like an eyesight headache), a dull pain or throbbing inside your head and pain in the neck and upper back.
+Symptoms of a tension headache include pressure around the forehead (making it feel like an eyesight headache), dull pain or throbbing inside your head, and pain in the neck and upper back.

 Women are more likely than men to suffer from headaches.
 Treating a tension headache can be easily done at home if it isn’t severe.
-Taking aspirin occasionally to relieve you of the headache symptoms is quite safe.
+Taking aspirin occasionally to relieve headache symptoms is quite safe.
 However, many medical professionals will warn against taking aspirin too often to cure your headaches.